helenrendich/easy-bikepackr/README.md

 ## Getting Started
 After cloning the project, load the maven project and run npm install.
 This project uses a MongoDB to store data.
 Set up a local MongoDB as specified in the application.properties file.
-Set the MONGODB_URI connection string as an environment variable.
+Set the MONGODB_URL connection string as an environment variable.